IndexCoop/ITIPS/ITIPS/ITIP-001.md

 Note: We will reintroduce it as a launch +1 item, as viewer contracts can be easily swapped out.

 ## Requirements
-- Must allow for execution across any parameterized exchange, each exchangeId should be parameterized with the following info
+- Must allow for execution across any parameterized exchange, each exchangeName should be parameterized with the following info
     - Exchange name
     - Max trade size
     - Lever exchange data
     - Delever exchange data
     - Incentivized max trade size
-- We improve UX by using an uint of exchangeId rather than using the raw exchangeName
+- Each exchange should track it's own last trade timestamp
-- Each exchangeId should track it's own last trade timestamp
+- During regular epoch rebalances, only one rebalance can be called
 - Adding a new exchange to execute on should be as simple as adding parameters, deploying a new contract should not be necessary
 - There should be some logic that is able to notify keepers of the exchange with the best on-chain quote
 ## User Flows